JavaTMP/JavaTMP/docs/pages/reference/bootstrap-rtl-support-customizations.md

     `jquery-validation`
     add custom localization file for each desire language and locale.

-Kindly see the static HTML RTL `./JavaTMP/JavaTMP-Static-Ajax/web/index-rtl.html` file for more information about these modifications.
-And for more details information about custom plugins modifications and usages to support RTL and internationalization features kindly see our [Front-end Plugins And Frameworks documentation page](/pages/reference/javatmp-front-end-plugins-and-frameworks).
+For more details information about custom plugins modifications and usages to support RTL and internationalization features kindly see our [Front-end Plugins And Frameworks documentation page](/pages/reference/javatmp-front-end-plugins-and-frameworks).